 Cast.
 John Bromfield (Captain Brannigan), Lon Chaney Jr. (Swede), Victor Jory (Walter Fenton), Barbara Nichols (Mimi), Tessa Prendergast (Alita), Eric Coverly (Chavez), Vincent Chang (Domingo), Theodore Purcell (Big Boy), Vere Johns (Bianco), Jack Lewis (Warren), Arnold Shanks (Aleppo), and Clyde Hoyte (Calypso).

-As I was screening this movie, two things were clear within the first thirty minutes: 1. it’s not very good, and 2. it’s annoyingly interesting.
-These two clear things stood on opposite sides of the decision to post this movie and argued convincingly.
+As I was screening this movie, two things were clear within thirty minutes: 1. it’s not a very good movie, and 2. it’s annoyingly interesting.
+These two things stood on opposite sides of the decision to post this movie and argued convincingly.

 Copyright © 2012 - 2016 sketchbook.ercles.com

 All rights reserved